 - Completion of major requirements includes completion of Complementary Studies.

-CAD major (Concentration in School Age Child and Family): 42-43 units
+CAD major (Concentration in Elementary Education Teaching Pre-Credential): 42-43 units

 CAD 210 met in transfer.